The 2022 Library of Congress Lavine/Ken Burns Prize For Film

 Films must reflect the highest standards of historical research, balance, accuracy, and dramatic storytelling.

-Prize winners will be recognized by Ken Burns and the Librarian of Congress at an Awards Ceremony Dinner on September 30, 2020 at the Library of Congress in Washington, D.C.
+Prize winners will be recognized by Ken Burns and the Librarian of Congress at a virtual Awards Ceremony on October 18, 2022.

 DOES MY FILM QUALIFY?

-1. Submission must be a late stage documentary film with a running time of at least 60 minutes.
+1. The project must be a late-stage documentary film with a running time of 50 minutes

-2. Subject matter of the film must be U.S. History.
+2. The subject matter of the film must be American history.